MedPath

 The concentration of bioactive compounds from Centella asiatica (triterpenes, caffeoylquinic acids, and their metabolites) will be measured in a pooled urine sample collected over 12 hours after CAP administration and analyzed using high performance liquid chromatography tandem mass spectrometry.

 Resting electrocardiography will be measured for up to five minutes using a five lead mobile electrocardiogram.
-Changes in P wave shape or length, QRS complex shape or length, and QT interval from the zero minute (baseline) timepoint will be measured, and alternative clinical explanations considered, in order to determine if any changes are attributable to the study intervention.
-The investigators will also determine the proportion of all participants who develop changes in electrocardiography compared to the zero minute timepoint following CAP administration.
+The investigators will determine the number of participants who develop changes in electrocardiography compared to the zero minute timepoint following CAP administration.

 Trial Locations